The NFL and the owners are close to a deal in the National Football League, and that's been brewing for the last two or three days.

 And I guess we're not going to know what's in this until they pay.

-All that means is that that somebody is really concerned that whatever's in it we won't like.
+All that means is that somebody is really concerned that whatever's in it we won't like or that somebody won't like.

-So that's where we stand uh with uh with all of this now.
+So that's where we stand with all of this now.

-And as we continue to get things leaked here and unfold before our very eyes will pass this, uh pass this on to you.
+And as we continue to get things leaked here and unfold before our very eyes, we'll pass this on to you as we get it.

-Um Mr. Snerdley uh just asked me in the IFB, don't we trust our leadership?
+Mr. Snerdley just asked me in the IFB, don't we trust our leadership?

-Uh Snurdley, you're the one getting calls from people who are shouting profanity saying, No, I don't want to go on the air.
+Snerdley, you're the one getting called some people who are shouting profanity saying, no, I don't want to get on the air.

 It's obvious that Republican voters don't.